surrettcharles/jenkins/README.md

 * You *must* supply the location of the configuration YAML files.
 By default it will expect these files in `/jenkins-config`, but this location can be overridden by supplying a value for the `CONFIG_PATH` environment variable for the container.
 Examples of the needed configuration files can be found in the [examples/config]() directory.
   * The authentication mechanism configured is GitHub OAuth.
 OAuth is my personal preferred method, as no credentials are stored locally.
 At some point in the future I may investigate other OAuth provider options (gitlab, google, facebook, etc.).
   * The authorization mechanism configured is the Jenkins matrix authorization.
 No real reason other than it being the one I found examples to use.
+  * Credentials created via the initialization script are created in the default namespace at the root folder.
+This is something I hope to rectify in a future release, as it can quickly lead to a long list of credentials to sort through for jobs.
+  * At this time all configuration files are required.
+You can supply an empty YAML file, but the file must exist or the startup will fail.
 * You may supply job definition scripts.
 By default the initialization script will expect these files in `/jenkins-jobs`, but this location can be overridden by supplying a value for the `JOB_PATH` environment variable for the container.
 If no scripts are detected, no jobs will be created.
 A few examples can be found in the [examples/jobs]() directory.
 You can see all the available options for job configuration at the [Jenkins Job DSL API site](https://jenkinsci.github.io/job-dsl-plugin/).

 ## Build